 As a result, you’ll often get the polite versions of their pain points.
 They may also downplay the urgency of the problems they are facing to stay on track during these unprecedented times.

-So, the next time you see them, talk to them and look carefully for these hidden messages.
+So, the next time you see them, talk to them and look carefully for these three hidden signs: